Hello World

 But, I used JSX here.

 (By default the list is converted to ul and li tags.
-As I introduced, default tags can be replaced by components,
+As I introduced, default tags can be replaced by components, so If you use markdown format, Ul or Li component may be needed.)

 In this way, I could create fully customizable tech blog.